toshimaru/blog.toshima.ru/_posts/2019-08-11-go-codeclimate-coverage.md

 ---
 layout: post
-title: How to Measure Code Coverage on CodeClimate in Go
+title: How to measure code coverage on CodeClimate in Go
+image: /images/coverage.png
 tags: go
+last_modified_at: 2020-01-10
 ---

 Would you like to measure code coverage on [Code Climate](https://codeclimate.com/) in Go?

+* Table of Contents
+{:toc}

 ![coverage](/images/coverage.png)